aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/README.md

 - `PLACEHOLDER_SSH_KEY`: ID of the SSH key you'd like to use to connect to the head-node, use the name of the key.
 You can also use AWS Systems Manager Session Manager (SSM).
 - `PLACEHOLDER_CAPACITY_RESERVATION_ID`: if using a capacity reservation put the ID here (`cr-12356790abcd`).

+In some of the templates you may need to update these placeholders:

+- `PLACEHOLDER_MIN_INSTANCES`: the minimum number of instances you want in your cluster at any point in time.
+- `PLACEHOLDER_MAX_INSTANCES`: the maximum number of instances you anticipate to scale to.

+If `MIN` = `MAX` then you keep a fixed amount of instances at any point in time.
+If `MIN` < `MAX` then the cluster will keep a `MIN` number of instances and scale up to `MAX` if capacity beyond `MIN` is required to run jobs.
+Update this values by updating your cluster ([documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/using-pcluster-update-cluster-v3.html))

 ## AWS ParallelCluster must know

 ### Compute